maurovm/thesis_template/README.md

 &nbsp;

-The following text in the preamble of your "*main LaTeX source file*" will use the [titlepage-cambridge.tex](titlepage-cambridge.tex) file to create a title page for a student at the University of Cambridge:
+The following text in the preamble of your "*main LaTeX source file*" will use the "[titlepage-cambridge.tex](titlepage-cambridge.tex)" file to create a title page for a student at the University of Cambridge:

 ```latex